-Typically if a sapphire weighs around 50 points, which equals half a carat, with the price of a carat being a 100$, the cost of one stone would be 50$.
-After the addition of other stones and conversion into a full fledged engagement ring, the jeweller can sell it upto 500 to 600$, which under the 1000$ tag is an extremely lucrative price for young couples, looking to keep it small, elegant and affordable.
+Typically if a sapphire weighs around 50 points, which equals half a carat, with the price of a carat being 100$, the cost of one stone would be 50$.
+After the addition of other stones and conversion into a full-fledged engagement ring, the jeweler can sell it up to 500 to 600$, which under the 1000$ tag is an extremely lucrative price for young couples, looking to keep it small, elegant, and affordable.

 Also, buying a rose cut sapphire of the same size as a diamond or a more expensive stone, BUT of lesser carats, definitely cuts down the price of investment by the jeweler and the customer by one third, while not compromising on the esthetics!
 A win-win for both!

 Check out our complete collection of wholesale rose cut sapphires on the Navneet Gems and Minerals mobile application.